-COT 107� 3 credits Construction Print & Specification Reading
+COT 107 Construction Print & Specification Reading 3 credits

 Covers reading and understanding construction documents (drawings and specifications) used for bidding and construction of both residential and commercial buildings.
-Lecture: 2 hours Laboratory: 2 hours (course fee required)

 COT 118 2 credits Construction Safety & Loss Prevention

 A review of general safety procedures for the construction industry with emphasis on OSHA regulations is provided.
 Employee responsibilities, record keeping and inspection procedures are included.